JunqiangWang-1997/MTProxy/README.md

 docker build -t mtproxy:local .
 ```

-> The build uses the precompiled binary packaged in `mtproxy-bin.tar.gz` (created from `objs/bin/mtproto-proxy`).
-Rebuild that archive if you recompile MTProxy.
+> The Docker image uses a binary compiled in GitHub Actions.
+The compilation happens automatically in the cloud using Debian slim containers.

 ### Run container
 ```bash